 In September 1915, Jaggar, Thurston and a US Army representative conducted a survey to determine a route for a trail up Mauna Loa.

 The following month, a local paper noted, “Soldiers Building Mountain Trail.
 Negro soldiers of the Twenty-fifth Infantry to the number of 150 are at work constructing a trail from near the Volcano House to the summit of Mauna Loa.
 It is estimated that three or four weeks will be devoted to this work.
 The soldiers are doing the work as a part of their vacation exercises.”
 (Maui News, October 29, 1915)

 The Buffalo Soldiers built the 18-mile trail to the summit of Mauna Loa.
-They also built the ten-man Red Hill Cabin and a twelve-horse stable, so scientists could spend extended periods of time studying the volcano.

 On August 1, 1916, President Woodrow Wilson signed the country’s 13th National Park into existence – Hawaiʻi National Park.
 At first, the park consisted of only the summits of Kīlauea and Mauna Loa on Hawaiʻi and Haleakalā on Maui.